typedb/typedb-studio/README.md

 [![TypeDB Studio](./images/studio_full_1.png)](./images/studio_full_1.png)

-TypeDB Studio is TypeDB's Integrated Development Environment to perform knowledge engineering.
+TypeDB Studio is a fully-featured Integrated Development Environment (IDE) for TypeDB.

-You can utilise Studio like [TypeDB Console](https://docs.vaticle.com/docs/console/console) and [TypeDB Clients](https://docs.vaticle.com/docs/client-api/overview), to connect to your TypeDB instance and perform queries.
+You can utilise Studio as you would [TypeDB Console](https://docs.vaticle.com/docs/console/console) and the [TypeDB Clients](https://docs.vaticle.com/docs/client-api/overview): to connect to your TypeDB instance and perform queries.

-Studio is an IDE designed for the end-to-end development of TypeDB databases, database queries, and data exploration, via a clean and intuitive UI.
+Studio is an IDE designed for the end-to-end development of TypeDB databases, database queries, and data exploration, via a clean and intuitive UI that gives you a top-down view of your entire database.

 ## Usage

+### Connect to TypeDB

 Upon launching Studio, you'll be asked for your TypeDB server details and to choose or create a database.
-Studio makes these choices explicit so that it's always clear what you're working on at any given time.

 ### Manage TypeDB Projects

 After connecting to TypeDB and selecting a database, Studio will prompt you to open (or create) a project directory.
-This is where Studio will load and save query files, but we can also freely edit text files in the project directory using Studio.
+This is where Studio will load and save query files, but you can also freely edit text files in the project directory using Studio.
 The project browser maintains a live view of the directory contents on the filesystem.

 ### Manage Database Schemas

 [![Log Output](./images/type_browser_1.png)](./images/type_browser_1.png)

 The Type Browser provides a structured tree view of the connected database's type hierarchy.
-Opening any Type will bring up a page that lists in detail its properties - supertype, roles played, attributes owned, etc.
+Double-clicking on any of the listed types will bring up a page that lists their properties in detail — supertype, roles played, attributes owned and more.

 ### Run TypeQL Queries